The 4 Ps of marketing—you’ve probably heard about them from a friend, a textbook, or even at school.

 What Are The 4 Ps of Marketing?

-The 4 Ps of marketing is a marketing is a concept that summarizes the four basic pillars of any marketing strategy.
+The 4 Ps of marketing is a concept that summarizes the four basic pillars of any marketing strategy.

 The four Ps of marketing are:

-- Product: What you sell.
-Could be a physical good, services, consulting, etc.
+- Product: What do you sell?
+Could be a physical good, services, consulting, etc. This is important because a good product helps you stand apart from competitors and win over customers.

 It sounds simple and it really is.
-The harder part is implementing the 4ps of marketing, which we will get into in the next sections.
+The challenge is implementing the 4 Ps of marketing, which we will get into in the next sections.

 The theory behind the 4 Ps of marketing is that covering all 4 Ps will result in higher sales.
 But, sadly nothing is quite that easy.

-The origin of the concept, also known as marketing mix, goes back to 1960 when McCarthy introduced it in his book Basic Marketing: A Managerial Approach.
+The origin of the concept, also known as marketing mix, goes back to the year 1960 when Professor Edmund Jerome McCarthy introduced it in his book Basic Marketing: A Managerial Approach.

 The First P of Marketing: Product